Best Books from 2023

 In the late 1700s, women were expected to be seen and not heard.
 But, midwife Martha puts what is right over society’s expectations.
 When the Kennebec River freezes, a man is entombed in the ice.
 Martha is called to determine the cause of death.

 Months earlier, the man had been accused of rape, and Martha believes he has now been murdered.
-But, the local physician disagrees and declares the death an accident.
+However, the local physician disagrees and declares the death an accident.

 Over the winter, Martha continues to investigate every angle as the trial approaches.
 The diary she uses to log every birth and death becomes a key component and soon implicates those she loves, leaving Martha with an impossible decision.